 The shop floor is a reflection of management. -Taichi Ohno, Coauthor of Toyota Production System

-5S is second only to safety in any manufacturing facility.
+The 5S of Lean manufacturing is second only to safety in any manufacturing facility.
 Like safety, 5S has physical, psychological, and cultural impacts on everyone including management and company owners.
 Good housekeeping and organization must be always expected.
 A place for everything and everything in its place.

 Often when speaking to a non-manufacturing audience about the 5S of Lean, I give the example of a broom out of place and a team member spending 10 minutes at the end of every shift looking for that broom.
 At the end of the year, that’s a lot of hours just spent looking for one broom.
 Almost as important as the hours and days of lost productivity is the preparation for the culture of change that must be involved to make long-term improvements at the company.
 5S is an excellent way to involve and commit everyone on all shifts.
 Using this discipline with hourly team members is critical to establishing the foundation for continuous improvement and Six Sigma.

 The organization of the plant or shop provides an immediate view to that commitment and to the company culture.
 Everyone must adhere to the discipline.
 For example, if there is something out of place in a work cell and a manager walks by it, then the true nature of the commitment to everything the company is seeking is communicated… in a very bad way.
 If there are too many containers in the Kanban we must ask why just as in the broom out of place.